Compare 12 month term deposits

-- Interest: Enter the interest rate offered on your 12 month term deposit
+- Interest: enter the interest rate offered on your 12 month term deposit (for example 3.00%).

 How do I earn interest with a term deposit?

 A term deposit gives you a fixed interest rate in return for investing your money for a fixed amount of time.
-You lock away your funds for one year, which means you can't touch it until the term is over.
-As a return, your bank awards you a competitive interest rate.
-Term deposits are generally a more restrictive way to build wealth from your savings.
+For example, if you opt for a 12 month term deposit you will lock away your funds for one year and you can't withdraw the money.
+In return, your bank awards you a competitive interest rate that's traditionally higher than a savings account.

-How do I find the best 1 year term deposit for my situation?
+How do I find the best 12 month term deposit for me?

 Interest payment frequency

-With a 12-month term deposit you will find that there are choices to make about how often the interest is paid into your account.
-You could choose to have interest earned paid to you monthly, semi-annually or when the account matures.
+With a 12 month term deposit you could choose to have interest earned paid to you monthly, semi-annually or when the account matures.

 Minimum balance requirement

-Term deposits for 12 months have balance requirements that differ depending on the financial institution.
-Some only cater to higher deposits of $5,000 or more, while other banks allow for an account with a minimum balance of $1,000.
+Term deposits have balance requirements that differ depending on the financial institution.
+Some only cater to higher deposits of $5,000 or more, while other banks allow for an account with a minimum balance of just $1,000.

-What are the positive and negative points of investing in a term deposit?
+What are the advantages and disadvantages of a 12 month term deposit?

-- You're generally not charged a monthly fee.
-There are no deductions from your savings monthly to cover the cost of maintaining the account.
+- You're not charged a monthly fee.
+There are no monthly deductions from your savings to cover the cost of maintaining the account.
 This means your money works harder for you.

 - It encourages you to save.
 You have an extra incentive to keep your savings inside the account by facing penalties for an early withdrawal.
-Also, it may feel like forced savings.
+It's kind of like forced savings.

 - You can't access the term deposit until it matures.
-If you needed to withdraw your savings in order to cover an emergency, it could take up to a month before the bank releases them to you (though flexibility applies for financial hardship).
-For this reason as well as the penalty, it is important to carefully decide how much you can afford to have tied up in a 12-month term deposit.
+If you needed to withdraw your savings in order to cover an emergency expense, you'll need to give 31 days' notice (though flexibility applies for financial hardship).
+For this reason as well as the penalty, it is important to carefully decide how much you can afford to have tied up in a term deposit for 12 months.

-If you don't let the bank know of your intent to have the funds released at maturity, it could automatically start it in a new term deposit account and charge you a penalty if you want to access it.
+If you don't let the bank know of your intent to have the funds released at maturity, it could automatically start it in a new 12 month term deposit account, potentially at a lower interest rate.
 To avoid this, you must contact the financial institution before the account matures and let them know that you will be withdrawing the money.

 Wait, I still have some questions about term deposits

-In most cases, yes with the longer term deposit you are able to choose between monthly, biannual or annual interest payments.
+In most cases, yes – with the longer term deposits you are able to choose between monthly, biannual or annual interest payments.

 Are there online 12 month term deposits or do I have to visit a branch to set one up?

-A number of financial institutions which operate solely online do offer online term deposits, as do your traditional banks.
-If you choose one of these expect to have to offer information on a transaction account to transfer the money out of.
+A large number of financial institutions which operate solely online do offer online term deposits, as do your traditional banks.

 Can I have the interest payments made into another account?